Grand Princess: History

-Grand Princess has a large theater, a large central performance lounge, and an aft show lounge.

 On 19 July 2009, the ship was drydocked for 14 days for refurbishments such as boosting Grand Princess's energy and environmental efficiency.

-Refit
+2011 refit

 In May 2011, Grand Princess completed the most extensive dry-dock in Princess Cruises history that included a refit and removal of the nightclub from her stern.
 This resolved her tendency to sail bow high, and has improved her fuel economy by about 3–4%.
-The bow high tendency was peculiar to Grand Princess, and does not affect any of the other Grand-class ships (or the derivative classes) as unlike Grand Princess they have aluminium upper decks.
-In March 2019, Grand Princess underwent another dry-dock refurbishment.
+The bow high tendency was specific to Grand Princess and did not affect her sister ships as they were designed with aluminum upper decks.
+The aft nightclub atop the aft of Grand Princess was removed in the 2011 refit.

 Incidents

 2017 whale incident

 On 9 August 2017, a dead humpback whale was found stuck on the bow of the ship after it docked in Ketchikan, Alaska.
 Princess Cruises issued a statement that said "It is unknown how or when this happened as the ship felt no impact.
 It is also unknown, at this time, whether the whale was alive or already deceased before becoming lodged on the bow."
 It was the second time in two years that a whale had been carried into an Alaska port on the bow of a cruise ship.